WpHeadless/wpheadless/README.md

 Database backup task is executed nightly by cron service.

-To restore database from backup file make sure wp-headless is running and execute `./run-task db-restore`.
+To restore database from backup file make sure WpHeadless is running and execute `./run-task db-restore`.

 ## Docker service containers